-But this one is my favourite!
-I am often enthusiastic about a new creation but this crepe cake combines everything that I adore.
-Delicate almond- flavoured crepes and creamy ricotta, that’s been hit with a bit of homemade blood orange syrup and orange blossom.
-You might even think it’s too much, BUT it’s not!
+The ricotta cream is infused with a bit of homemade blood orange syrup.
 All flavours dance together beautifully!
-You definitely need to make this crepe cake to find out for yourself.
-I was a little surprised by how much I loved it, considering I am NOT a huge orange fan, but blood oranges and almond flavour created something far more delicate than I could’ve expected.
+I was a little surprised by how much I loved it since I am NOT a huge orange fan.
+However, blood oranges and almond flavour created something far more delicate than I could’ve expected.

 Finally, you can just make the crepes and serve the blood orange blossom ricotta cream on the side!
 Less of a faff, same amazing taste!